qiubaiying/qiubaiying.github.io/_posts/2017-06-12-SoccerDataAnalysis.md

-<h1 style="font-size:2em;color:#2467C0">Visualization of Clusters</h1>
+## Visualization of Clusters
 We now have 4 clusters based on the features we selected, we can treat them as profiles for similar groups of players.
 We can visualize these profiles by plotting the centers for each cluster, i.e., the average values for each featuere within the cluster.
 We will use matplotlib for this visualization.
-We will learn more about matplotlib in Week 5.
+We will learn more about matplotlib later.

 ```python